 - Would encourage students to commit unlawful acts, violate student regulations, or cause considerable disruption at the school

 Iowa students have it easier than students in most other states.
 In those other states, school principals can decide to kill a story or other item in a student publication.
-In Iowa, it’s the publication advisor, rather than the principal, who is legally makes the story to edit or kill a story (but only for the reasons above).
-It’s an effort to put the decision in the hands of someone who has background in the importance of free speech.
+In Iowa, it's the publication advisor, rather than the principal, who legally makes the decision to edit or kill a story (but only for the reasons above).
+It's an effort to put the decision in the hands of someone who has a background in the importance of free speech.

 What can we do if the school does try to censor us?